Orientation

 The BSA at the end of the first year determines whether you may continue with your studies.
 The BSA is a decision by the Board of Examiners about the continuation of your studies, based on your study progress.

-- positive BSA: at least 37,5 EC at the end of the academic year.
+- if you have obtained at least 45 EC at the end of the academic year 2023-2024.
 Credits associated with exemptions or courses from previous years do not count.

-You will also receive a positive BSA if you have completed the first-year program of your study at the end of this year.
+or - if you have completed the first-year program of your study at the end of 2023-2024.
 Both previously obtained results and exemptions are taken into account.
+For more information about this option please contact your study advisor.

-You will receive your BSA at the end of July at your students.uu.nl e-mailadress.
+You will receive your BSA at the end of July at your students.uu.nl email address.

 Negative BSA

-If your binding study recommendation comes back negative, you may not enrol in the degree programme again for another four years.
+If your binding study recommendation comes back negative, you may not enrol in the degree programme again for another four years for the same programme at Utrecht University.

 Interim study recommendation